huggingface/transformers/examples/seq2seq/README.md

 - `FSMTForConditionalGeneration` (translation only)
 - `T5ForConditionalGeneration`

-`run_summarization.py` is a lightweight example of how to download and preprocess a dataset from the [🤗 Datasets](https://github.com/huggingface/datasets) library or use your own files (jsonlines or csv), then fine-tune one of the architectures above on it.
+`run_summarization.py`  and  `run_translation.py` are lightweight examples of how to download and preprocess a dataset from the [🤗 Datasets](https://github.com/huggingface/datasets) library or use your own files (jsonlines or csv), then fine-tune one of the architectures above on it.

 For custom datasets in `jsonlines` format please see: https://huggingface.co/docs/datasets/loading_datasets.html#json-files and you also will find examples of these below.